heiglandreas/authLdap/readme.txt

 Please use the issuetracker at https://github.com/heiglandreas/authLdap/issues

 == Changelog ==
+= 1.5.0 =
+* Allows parts of the LDAP-URI to be URLEncoded
+* Drops support for PHP 5.4

 = 1.4.20 =
 * Allows multiple LDAP-servers to be queried (given that they use the same attributes)
 * Fixes issue with URL-Encoded informations (see https://github.com/heiglandreas/authLdap/issues/108)